-“When a client is prepared to come on the journey that potentially challenges the way most people think about architecture, that’s the most satisfying part of my job.”
+“When a client is prepared to come on a journey that potentially challenges the way most people think about architecture, that’s the most satisfying part of my job.”

 “Problem solving is a huge part of architecture, and of my role at ARM.
 A lot if it comes down to understanding the people who are using the building and what their ambitions are and how they can be realised together with the greater good.
 I’m good at identifying problems, which is the most important step in being able to solve them.
 Once you’ve worked out what the problem really is, the solution is much easier to find or choose.
 This strength helps me make decisions, work constructively with clients, and lead project teams.